cypress-io/cypress-documentation/source/guides/guides/module-api.md

 // process the "cypress.run()" results
 ```

-An example use could be:
+An example use running from your terminal could be:

 ```shell
 node ./wrapper cypress run --browser chrome --config ...